apache/iceberg/site/docs/aws.md

 ### Object Store File Layout

 S3 and many other cloud storage services [throttle requests based on object prefix](https://aws.amazon.com/premiumsupport/knowledge-center/s3-request-limit-avoid-throttling/).
-This means data stored in a traditional Hive storage layout has bad read and write throughput since data files of the same partition are placed under the same prefix.
+Data stored in S3 with a traditional Hive storage layout can face S3 request throttling as objects are stored under the same filepath prefix.

-Iceberg by default uses the Hive storage layout, but can be switched to use a different `ObjectStoreLocationProvider`.
+Iceberg by default uses the Hive storage layout, but can be switched to use the `ObjectStoreLocationProvider`.
-In this mode, a hash string is added to the beginning of each file path, so that files are equally distributed across all prefixes in an S3 bucket.
-This results in minimized throttling and maximized throughput for S3-related IO operations.
+With `ObjectStoreLocationProvider`, a determenistic hash is generated for each stored file, with the hash appended directly after the `write.object-storage.path`.
+This ensures files written to s3 are equally distributed across multiple [prefixes](https://aws.amazon.com/premiumsupport/knowledge-center/s3-object-key-naming-pattern/) in the S3 bucket.
+Resulting in minimized throttling and maximized throughput for S3-related IO operations.
+When using `ObjectStoreLocationProvider` having a shared and short `write.object-storage.path` across your Iceberg tables will improve performance.

+For more information on how S3 scales API QPS, checkout the 2018 re:Invent session on [Best Practices for Amazon S3 and Amazon S3 Glacier]( https://youtu.be/rHeTn9pHNKo?t=3219).
+At [53:39](https://youtu.be/rHeTn9pHNKo?t=3219) it covers how S3 scales/partitions & at [54:50](https://youtu.be/rHeTn9pHNKo?t=3290) it discusses the 30-60 minute wait time before new partitions are created.

+To use the `ObjectStorageLocationProvider` add `'write.object-storage.enabled'=true` in the table's properties.
-Here is an example Spark SQL command to create a table with this feature enabled:
+Below is an example Spark SQL command to create a table using the `ObjectStorageLocationProvider`:
 ```sql
 CREATE TABLE my_catalog.my_ns.my_table (
     id bigint,